|Oracle® Database Installation Guide

 Upgrade the operating system.
 Then, upgrade the database either manually or by using Oracle Database Upgrade Assistant.

-Copy the database files from the computer running Red Hat Enterprise Linux 2.1 to the one running Red Hat Enterprise Linux 4.
+Copy the database files from the computer running the previous operating system to the one running the supported operating system.

-Re-create the control files on the computer running Red Hat Enterprise Linux 4.
+Re-create the control files on the computer running the supported operating system.

 Note:You cannot use Oracle Database Upgrade Assistant if you use this method.
 However, this method lets you easily revert to the earlier database.

-You can also upgrade the database by using the Export/Import utilities.
+You can also upgrade the database using the Export/Import utilities method described in Oracle Database Upgrade Guide.

 See Also:The table on "Supported Upgrade Paths for Upgrading Oracle Database" in Oracle Database Upgrade Guide for information about upgrading your current database release